 36 WooCommerce Plugin

-For WordPress themes that require WooCommerce, after installing WordPress, you should install WooCommerce plugin for e-commerce functionality.
+For WordPress themes that require WooCommerce, after installing WordPress, you should install the WooCommerce plugin for e-commerce functionality.

 - To install WooCommerce > Go to Add Plugins and search for the “WooCommerce” plugin.